farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_Retention_Tags_Policies.md

 7. If necessary, select the **Refresh** icon on the menu bar above the list of users.
 Holly's archive mailbox should now be **Enabled**.

-8. In your Microsoft Edge browser, leave the Microsoft Purview tab open as you will use it in a later task in this lab.
+8. In your Microsoft Edge browser, leave your Edge browser and all its tabs open for the next task.

-### Task 2 – Create a retention policy with multiple retention tags for two users
+### Task 2 – Create a retention policy for test user mailboxes

-As part of your pilot project for Adatum, you will configure MRM retention through the Microsoft Purview portal by creating a retention tag and then adding it to a new retention policy.
-You will also assign several default tags to the policy as well.
+As part of your pilot project for Adatum, you will configure data retention through the Microsoft Purview portal by creating a new retention policy.
 You will then assign this retention policy to Joni Sherman and Lynne Robbins’ mailboxes.
+Joni and Lynne are Holly's two test users for compliance testing.

 1. On LON-CL1, your Microsoft Edge browser should still have the Microsoft Purview portal open from the prior task.

-2. In the **Microsoft Purview** portal, in the left-hand navigation pane, select **Data lifecycle management** t **compliance management**.
+2. In the **Microsoft Purview** portal, in the left-hand navigation pane, select **Data lifecycle management**, and then select **Microsoft 365**.

-3. In the **compliance management** window, in the list of tabs that appear across the top of the page, select **retention tags**.
+3. In the **Data lifecycle management** window, in the list of tabs that appear across the top of the page, select **Retention policies**.

-4. You want to create a retention tag, so select the **plus (+) sign** icon in the toolbar that appears above the list of existing retention tags.
-In the drop-down menu that appears, select **applied by users to items and folders (personal)**.

-5. In **new tag applied by users to items and folders (personal)** window, enter **3 Years Move – Archive after three years** in the **Name** field.

-6. Under **Retention Action**, select the **Move to Archive** option.

-7. Under **Retention period**, select the **When the item reaches the following age (in days)** option and enter **1095** in the retention period field that appears below this option (1095 days = 3 years).

-8. In the **Comment** field, enter **Personal tag to archive email three years after being received**.

-9. Select **Save** to save the retention tag, and then select **OK** once the tag is successfully saved.

-10. On the menu bar on the top of the page, select the **retention policies** tab.

-11. In the **retention policies page**, note that there is one default retention policy.
-Since this policy is selected by default, its corresponding properties are displayed in the detail pane on the right-side of the screen.
-This information displays all the default retention tags that have been assigned to this policy. <br/>

-	You want to create a custom retention policy, so select the **plus (+) sign** icon in the toolbar that appears across the list of existing retention policies.
+4. On the **Retention policies** tab, select **+New retention policy** on the menu bar.
+This initiates the **Create retention policy** wizard.

-12. In **new retention policy** window, enter **Office Retention Policy** in the **Name** field.
+5. On the **Name your retention policy** page, enter **Test user email retention** in the **Name** field and then select **Next**.

-13. You now want to assign one or more retention tags to this new policy.
-Below **Retention tags**, select the **plus (+) sign** icon.

-14. In the **select retention tags** window, select the **3 Years Move** tag that you just created, select the **add -&gt;** button, and then select **OK**.

-15. In addition to the personal retention tag that you just added to the retention policy, you also want to add the following default tags as well:

-	- Default 2 year move to archive

-	- Deleted Items

-	- Junk Email

-	- Recoverable Items 14 days move to archive

-	Repeat the prior two steps to add these tags to this policy. **Hint:** Hold down the **Ctrl** key as you select each tag in the list; this will enable you to select all four default tags at one time before selecting the **add-&gt;** button.

-16. On the **new retention policy** window, select **Save** and then select **OK**.
+6. On the **Choose the type of retention policy to create** field, select **Static** and then select **Next**.

-17. You are now going to apply this retention policy to the mailboxes for your two test users, Joni Sherman and Lynne Robbins.
-In the **Exchange Admin Center**, in the left-hand navigation pane, select **recipients**.
-In the **recipients** page, the **mailboxes** tab is displayed by default.

-18. In the list of recipient mailboxes, select **Joni Sherman** and then select the **pencil (edit) icon** in the toolbar to edit the properties of Joni’s mailbox.

-19. In the **Edit User Mailbox** for Joni Sherman, select **mailbox features** in the left-hand navigation pane.

-20. If a **Warning** dialog box appears, select **OK**.

-21. Select the drop-down arrow in the **Retention policy** field and select **Office Retention Policy**.

-22. Select **Save** and then select **OK**.

-23. Repeat steps 19-23 for **Lynne Robbins**.
+7. On the **Choose locations to apply the policy** page, note the Exchnage email location.
+It's currently set to include **All recipients**.
+You want to change this to just apply to Joni Sherman and Lynne Robbins' mailboxes.
+Under **All recipients**, select **Edit**.

+8. In the **Exchange email** pane that appears, hover your mouse over **Joni Sherman** and then select her check box.
+Do the same for **Lynne Robins**. <br/>

+	**Note:** If you select a user's name, the other check boxes that have been selected will be unselected.
+To select multiple users, you must hover your mouse over each user's name and select their check box that appears. <br/>

+	Once both check boxes are selected, select **Done**.

+9. On the **Choose locations to apply the policy** page, the **Exchange email** location should now indicate that **2 recipients** are included. <br/>

+	Since this policy will only apply to Exchange email for Joni and Lynne, set the **Status** toggle switch to **Off** for all other locations in which it's currently set to On (**SharePoint sites**, **OneDrive accounts**, and **Microsoft 365 Groups**).
+Select **Next**.

+10. On the **Decide if you want to retain content, delete it, or both** page, verify the **Retain items for a specific period** option is selected (if necessary, select it now).
+Then enter the following information for this option: <br/>

+	- Retain items for a specific period - select in this field, and in the drop-down menu that appears, select **Custom**.
+Three fields will appear - years, months, and days.
+For testing purposes, Holly want to test email retention immediately and not wait a matter of months or years.
+As such, set the time periods to the following values: **Years - 0, Months - 0, Days - 3**.

+	- Start the retention period based on - **When items were created**

+	- At the end of the retention period - **Delete items automatically**

+11. Select **Next**.

+12. On the **Review and finish** page, review your selections.
+If anything needs to be changed, select the appropriate Edit link and make the necessary changes.
+Otherwise, if everything is correct, select **Submit**.

+13. On the **You successfully created a retention policy** window, select **Done**.

-24. Leave your web browser open and proceed to the next task.
+14. Leave the **Data lifecycle management** tab open in your Edge browser as you will create another retentio policy in the next task.

-You have created a new retention policy through the Exchange Admin Center.
-You assigned several retention tags to this policy, including a custom retention tag, and you assigned the retention policy to Lynne and Joni’s mailboxes.

 ### Task 3 – Create a retention policy to retain emails for all users

-Now that Holly has created a retention policy through the Exchange Admin Center, she wants to do the same in the Microsoft 365 Compliance Center.
-For this policy, Holly wants to preserve the content of all Exchange Online mailboxes from deletion for 7 years after the last modification.
+Once testing has concluded, Holly wants to preserve the content of all Exchange Online mailboxes from deletion for 5 years after the last modification.
+You must create a retention policy with this setting.

-1. In **Microsoft Edge**, select the **Microsoft 365 Compliance** center tab if it's still open; otherwise, in the **Microsoft 365 admin center**, under **Admin centers**, select **Compliance**.

-2. In the **Microsoft 365 Compliance** center, in the left-hand navigation pane, select **Information governance** and then select **Retention Policy**.

-3. In the **Retention Policy** window, select the **+ New Retention Policy** button to start the wizard that’s used to create a new retention policy.
+1. On LON-CL1, your Microsoft Edge browser should still have the Microsoft Purview portal open from the prior task, and it should be displaying the **Data lifecycle management** window.

+3. In the **Data lifecycle management** window, in the list of tabs that appear across the top of the page, select **Retention policies**.

+4. On the **Retention policies** tab, select **+New retention policy** on the menu bar.
+This initiates the **Create retention policy** wizard.

-4. On the **Name your retention policy** page, enter **Exchange preservation** in the **Name** field and select **Next**.
+5. On the **Name your retention policy** page, enter **Exchange preservation** in the **Name** field and then select **Next**.

-1. In the **Choose type of retention policy to create** page, select **Static** and then select **Next**.
+6. On the **Choose the type of retention policy to create** field, select **Static** and then select **Next**.

-5. In the **Choose locations to apply the policy** page, as you scroll down the page, note that the **Status** of the **Exchange email** location is turned **On**.
-Leave this set to On.
-However, for all the other locations that are turned on, select their toggle switches to turn them **Off**.

-6. As you scroll through the locations, **Exchange email** should be the only location turned on.

-7. Select **Next**.
+7. On the **Choose locations to apply the policy** page, note the Exchnage email location.
+It's currently set to include **All recipients**.
+Do not change this value, since you want this policy to apply to all user mailboxes.

+8. Since this policy will only apply to Exchange email, set the **Status** toggle switch to **Off** for all other locations that are turned On.
+Select **Next**.

-8. On the **Decide if you want to retain content, delete it, or both** page, leave the **Retain items for a specific period** option selected, as well as the **7 years**.
-Do not change these fields.<br/>
+9. On the **Decide if you want to retain content, delete it, or both** page, verify the **Retain items for a specific period** option is selected (if necessary, select it now).
+Then enter the following information for this option: <br/>

+	- Retain items for a specific period - **5 years**

-	However, in the **Start the retention period based on** field, it currently indicates **when items were created**.
-Select the drop-down arrow for this field and select **when items were last modified**. <br/>
+	- Start the retention period based on - **When items were last modified**

-	In the **At the end of the retention period** option, select **Delete items automatically**.
+	- At the end of the retention period - **Delete items automatically**

-9. Select **Next**.
+10. Select **Next**.

-10. On the **Review and finish** page, review all the settings.
-If any need to be corrected, select the **Edit** option and make the appropriate correction.
-Once everything looks correct, select **Submit** to finish the wizard.
+11. On the **Review and finish** page, review your selections.
+If anything needs to be changed, select the appropriate Edit link and make the necessary changes.
+Otherwise, if everything is correct, select **Submit**.

-12. Select **Done**.

-11. Do not close your Client 1 VM or Microsoft Edge.
-Leave your web browser open as well as all tabs for the next lab.
+12. On the **You successfully created a retention policy** window, select **Done**.

+13. In your Microsoft Edge browser, close all tabs except for the **Microsoft Office Home** tab and the tab containing the **Microsoft 365 admin center**.

-You have now created a new retention policy in the Compliance Center that retains all Exchange emails from all mailboxes for 7 years after the last modification.
+You have now created a new retention policy in the Microsoft Purview portal that retains all Exchange emails from all mailboxes for 5 years after the last modification.

  # Proceed to Lab 4 - Exercise 3